DAVE3625/DAVE3625-24H/Lab0/README.md

 Follow the instructions at [miniconda documentation] or [anaconda documentation] to download and install Conda.

-Test if conda was installed correctly by typing
+Test if conda was installed correctly by typing in your CLI, terminal, miniconda or anaconda prompt window.
 ```bash
 conda
 ```